-The Northampton Survival Center strives to improve the quality of life for low-income individuals and families in Hampshire County by providing food and other resources with dignity and respect.
+The Northampton Survival Center is dedicated to improving the quality of life for low-income individuals and families throughout Hampshire County by providing nutritious food and other resources in an atmosphere of dignity and respect.

 The Northampton Survival Center opened in November of 1979 in the Parish Hall of St. John’s Episcopal Church on Elm Street.
 The initial funding for the Center came from a grant awarded through the Diocese’s Venture in Missions Project.
 The hard work, vision and dedication required to organize a food pantry came from area members of the religious and social services communities.